NIC Interview and Performance Exam Details

 - You will not be allowed to bring any food or drink into the testing room.

 - You will be escorted into the testing room by the test administrator.
 The test administrator will show you where to sit and will adjust the video camera to ensure that you are being properly recorded.
 You must remain in your seat during the entire exam.
-Keep the Candidate/Vignette Indicator Card on your lap or within reach at all times during the exam.

 - The test administrator will start the exam and the webcam which will record your responses.